RustEnthusiast/nstd/README.md

 A new minor version is released every 6 weeks, exactly 1 week after a new minor Rust release.

-Patch releases are released every so often with bug fixes.
+Patch releases are released every so often with minor fixes and additions.

 See [semver.org](https://semver.org/) to learn more about Semantic Versioning.